-Sojourner Truth was born c.1797 as “Isabella” to Elizabeth and James Baumfree, slaves on a Dutch settlement owned by Colonel Johannes Hardenbaugh, in Swartekill, Ulster County, New York.
+Sojourner Truth was born c.1797 as “Isabella Baumfree” to Elizabeth and James Baumfree, slaves on a Dutch-speaking settlement owned by Colonel Johannes Hardenbergh, in Swartekill, Ulster County, New York.
 One of 12 children, she spent her early years serving various masters and never learned to read and write.
-In 1810 she was purchased by John Dumont and, after being prevented from marrying a man of her choice, in 1817 she married another slave, Thomas, owned by the Dumonts.
-The couple had four children: Diana, Peter, Elizabeth and Sophia.
+When she was nine years old, she was sold away from her parents to John Neely near Kingston, New York.
+He purchased her and a flock of sheep for $100.
+Baumfree remained at John Neely’s until 1808, when she was sold to tavern keeper Martinus Schryver of Port Ewen, New York, where she stayed for 18 months.
+In 1810 she was purchased by John Dumont and, after being prevented from marrying Robert, a man of her choice around 1815, she was forced to marry another slave, Thomas, owned by the Dumonts.
+The couple had five children: James, her first child, died in childhoon; Diana, who was the result of a rape by umont and the last three, Peter, Elizabeth and Sophia were with Thomas.

 While with the Van Wagenens, she became “overwhelmed with the greatness of the Divine presence,” converted to Christianity and became a Methodist preacher.
 After working with a group of evangelists, she moved to New York City, and in 1843 she changed her name to Sojourner Truth.
+She felt that this new name would reveal to the world her mission:"Sojourner" because she would travel, and "Truth" because she told the truth about slavery wherever she went.
 Short of funds, she moved to Massachusetts and began a career as a traveling preacher.
 The following year Sojourner joined the utopian Northampton Association of Education and Industry and befriended many of the abolitionist reformers of her time.
 She lived with one of the association’s founders, George Benson, and began dictating her memoirs to Olive Gilbert.
 Her book, The Narrative of Sojourner Truth: A Northern Slave, was published in 1850 by William Lloyd Garrison.

 In 1850 Benson’s cotton mill fell on hard times.
 Sojourner purchased the house, using the income she received from the sale of her book and as a preacher.
-Four years later, at the Ohio Women’s Rights Convention in Akron, Ohio, she delivered her famous “Ain’t I a Woman” speech.
+The following year, at the Ohio Women’s Rights Convention in Akron, Ohio, she delivered her famous “Ain’t I a Woman” speech.
 She took that slogan from one of the most famous abolitionist images of her time, that of a kneeling female slave with the caption: “Am I Not a Woman and a Sister?”